adapt-it/adapt-it-mobile/_pages/adapting.md

 ----

-<a id="search-page"></a>
+<a id="browse-search-page"></a>

-## Searching for a document or chapter to adapt
+## Selecting a chapter to adapt

 1. Make sure you have followed the steps to [Create](https://github.com/adapt-it/adapt-it-mobile/wiki/Creating-a-new-project) or [Copy](https://github.com/adapt-it/adapt-it-mobile/wiki/Copying-a-project) a project, and have [imported some documents](https://github.com/adapt-it/adapt-it-mobile/wiki/Importing-a-document) into Adapt It Mobile.
 2. Start Adapt It Mobile.
 On the main screen, you should see a list of available actions.
-3. Click on the Search button:
+3. Tap on the Browse / Search button:

     ![Search button]({{ site.baseurl }}/assets/img/Search.png)

-    If you do not see a Search button, verify that you have [imported some documents](https://github.com/adapt-it/adapt-it-mobile/wiki/Importing-a-document) into Adapt It Mobile.
-Once you have clicked the Search button, the Search screen displays.
+    If you do not see the Browse / Search button, verify that you have [imported some documents](https://github.com/adapt-it/adapt-it-mobile/wiki/Importing-a-document) into Adapt It Mobile.
+Once you have tapped the Browse / Search button, the Browse / Search screen displays.

     ![Search screen]({{ site.baseurl }}/assets/img/search-1.png)

 4. On this screen you can either search by book or chapter name, or browse the imported book list to find the chapter you want to adapt.

-  - To Search for a book or chapter name, click on the Search tab to make sure its selected.
-Then click in the search edit field and start typing in the name of the book.
+  - To Search for a book or chapter name, tap in the Search edit field and start typing in the name of the book.
 As you do, matching chapters will display in the search results.
-Click on the chapter you want to adapt.
+Tap on the chapter you want to adapt.

     ![Search for a book or chapter]({{ site.baseurl }}/assets/img/search-2.png)

-  - To browse the imported book list to find a chapter, click on the Select Document tab to make sure it has the focus.
-Then click on the document you want to adapt.
+  - To browse the imported book list to find a chapter, clear out the Search edit field if needed.
+Then tap on the document you want to adapt.
 A list of chapters in that document will display below the selected document.
-Click on the chapter you want to adapt.
+Tap on the chapter you want to adapt.

     ![Browse for a book or chapter]({{ site.baseurl }}/assets/img/search-3.png)